alucryd/oxyromon/README.md

 Purge systems

 This will wipe the system and all its ROMs from the database.
-All ROMs will be placed in the `Trash` folder, it is up to you to physically delete them afterwards.
+All ROMs will be placed in the `Trash` folder, it is up to you to physically delete them afterward.

     Usage: oxyromon purge-systems